Welcome to the Yolo County Farm Bureau new, updated website. We encourage you to look around.

 • Install audible alarms and motion light detectors on all outbuildings.

-• Removes rotors, distributors caps, or batteries from motorized equipment left outside for long periods of time.
+• Remove rotors, distributor caps, or batteries from motorized equipment left outside for long periods of time.

 • Remove all equipment or tools from back of pickup trucks.